LEOXINGU/lftools/README.md

 ## Survey

 ### 2D Conformal Transformation
-Two-dimensional conformal coordinate transformation, also known as the four-parameter similarity transformation or Helmert 2D, has the characteristic that true shape is retained after transformation.
+Two-dimensional conformal coordinate transformation, also known as the four-parameter similarity transformation or Helmert 2D, has the characteristic that true shape is retained after transformation.</br>
-It is typically used in surveying when converting separate surveys into a common reference coordinate system.
+It is typically used in surveying when converting separate surveys into a common reference coordinate system.</br>
 This transformation involves: Scaling, Rotation and Translations.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">